Heat illness and deaths are preventable. Learn how to stay cool and safe before and during a heat wave.

 The simplest way to be safe in the heat is to spend time indoors.
 If one’s home or other environment becomes too hot, one is generally advised to visit a public indoor area such as a local library or community center.
 A local shelter is available during the day and for overnight stay.
 See Cooling Spaces information below.

-Visit website for places to go to keep cool:
+Places to go to keep cool:

 Helpful Resources: